leroy-j/Udacimobile/README.md

 <div id="about">

 <b>This Udacity Project</b><br>
 This project encompasses the fundamental aspects of building a native application including handling infinite lists, routing, and user input.
-By building this project, you will gain an understanding of how to use React Native to build an iOS and Android application.

-Specification
-You'll create your project using create-react-native-app.
-There will be no starter code that you need to download.

-The specification provided in this rubric is the minimum required for this project.
-You may extend your project however you'd like.

 <b>Specific Requirements</b><br>
-Use create-react-native-app to build your project.
+Use create-react-native-app.
 Allow users to create a deck which can hold an unlimited number of cards.
 Allow users to add a card to a specific deck.
 The front of the card should display the question.